 Architectural Control.

 Section 172.
-No Owner shall commence, erect, place, demolish, move onto a lot, permitt to remain on any lot or alter in any way, any exterior modification to the lot, including to any existing structure or landscaping, except in accordance with plans, specifications and other information submitted to Association and approved by Association not more than two (2) years before start of the construction, alteration or installation.
+No Owner shall commence, erect, place, demolish, move onto a lot, permit to remain on any lot or alter in any way, any exterior modification to the lot, including to any existing structure or landscaping, except in accordance with plans, specifications and other information submitted to Association and approved by Association not more than two (2) years before start of the construction, alteration or installation.
 Matters which require the approval of Association include but are not limited to: the exterior appearance, material, color, height, location of each structure, drive, walk, fence and mailbox; grading of site; site lighting; location, size and type of any landscape material including grass, ground cover, ornamental rock, shrubs and trees; and accessory structures.

 Section 173.
 In granting or withholding approval Association shall heed the standards specified in these Covenants and shall also consider among other things: the adequacy of the materials for their intended use, the harmonization of the external appearance with the surroundings, the proper relations of the structure to the environment and to surrounding uses, the degree, if any, to which the proposed structure will cause intrusions of sound, light or other effect on neighboring sites beyond those reasonably to be expected in an urban residential area from considerate neighbors.

 Section 174.
 The Association may require that all plans, samples and other materials to be submitted in duplicate and may establish a minimum scale for such plans.
 The plot plan shall show the location of all buildings, drives, walks, fences and any other structures and the existing houses on all sides of the lot.
 Proposed new contours throughout the lot and abutting street elevations on all sides shall also be shown.
 Structure plans shall show all exterior elevations, and shall indicate and locate on each elevation the materials to be used and designate each exterior color to be used by means of actual color samples.
 If requested, a soils report for the building site shall be supplied to Association.
 Landscaping plans shall show the location of all landscaping elements, including grass, ground cover, shrubs, trees and other landscape materials for all the area of the lot not covered by structures.
 The size and type of all new plant materials shall be indicated.
+The Owner is responsible for any measures needed to prevent water run-off and erosion to adjacent lots.

 Section 175.
 A written statement of the Association’s approval or disapproval or other action, acknowledged by an Association officer, shall establish the Association’s action.
-The Association will respond to Owner’s application within 45 days of receipt of the completed application and all information the Association reasonably requires, provided that this time period may be extended to 60 days if the request involves a variance new construction of a dwelling or a substantial reconstruction of a dwelling.
+The Association will respond to Owner’s application within 45 days of receipt of the completed application and all information the Association reasonably requires, provided that this time period may be extended to 60 days if the request involves a variance, new construction of a dwelling or a substantial reconstruction of a dwelling.
 If the Association fails to respond to the application within the required time frame, the applicant may send a written notice, via certified mail, to the Association’s registered agent, that the applicant intends to proceed with the plans as submitted.
 Unless the Association issues a written disapproval within 15 days of receipt of the applicant’s notice, approval will not be required.
 Notwithstanding the foregoing, nothing herein authorizes anyone to construct or maintain an improvement that is otherwise in violation of this Declaration or of the design guidelines.

 ARTICLE II